 Lithuanian (official), Russian

-84.3% have an affiliation to a Christian denomination.
+84.3% have an affiliation to a Catholic or Orthodox denomination.
 1.1% are considered evangelical Christians.